2024 Postdoc Research Slam

 Coaching Sessions

-Up to 12 selected participants will book a time to practice their presentation in a 20-minute, one-on-one coaching session.
+The 12 finalists will book a time to practice their oral presentation with a single PowerPoint slide during a 15-minute, one-on-one coaching session.

 Live Presentations and Judging